DoYouEvenBacon/LiveBusTracker/README.md

 # LiveBusTracker
 This web app is powered by Auckland Transport API and OpenLayers API which is based on OpenStreetMaps.

-The inital idea for this app was to have it show where the live locations of all the buses were, because the real-time board can be inaccurate especially during peak hours where the estimated arrival time would fluctuate up and down.
+The initial idea for this app was to have it show where the live locations of all the buses were, because the real-time board can be inaccurate especially during peak hours where the estimated arrival time would fluctuate up and down.

+I used OpenStreetMaps and consequently OpenLayers because of the limitations of the new Google Maps API which charges for a lot of basic features.
+I found a few workarounds when building my previous web app on Google Maps so as to avoid having to pay for features, but it did lead to a lot of frustration.
 ## Requirements
 - The latest web browser.
 (This web app was developed in Google Chrome.
 Certain css animations might not work in Safari.)
 - [An Auckland Transport API key](https://dev-portal.at.govt.nz/).